 Financial Aid and Tuition Assistance Forms

-Office of Catholic Education is switching from Smart Aid to FACTS to process all applications for financial assistance.
+The Office of Catholic Education has switched from Smart Aid to FACTS to process all applications for financial assistance.
+The application is available online at the link below.
+Families must re-apply each year for Financial Assistance.

 Click here to apply to FACTS